psaia/imgd/readme.md

 export IMGD_PROVIDER=gcs # Currently, "gcs" is the only provider available. export IMGD_GCS_CREDENTIALS="${HOME}/Desktop/your-service-account-key.json"

 # This may be useful to set to 1 if you're working with HUGE files.
-It defaults to the
+Set to something like 10
-# number of CPUs you have.
+# if you're working with many smaller files.
+It defaults to the number of CPUs you have.
 # export CONCURRENCY=1

 # This may be useful if you're doing development.